Email Signatures: 6 Tips on How to Add an Effective Logo Design

 Your email signature must provide relevant information to the recipients across all devices.
 You must, therefore, avoid broad layouts with too many fields.

-Also, your staff belonging to the various departments would like to include information relevant to their role.
-For example, members of the sales team would prefer to have a banner related to discounts and vouchers.
+Also, your staff in various departments would like to include information relevant to their role.
+For example, sales team members would prefer to have a banner related to discounts and vouchers.

 In contrast, the marketing team would prefer a link to an informative blog post to attract prospects through their respective email signatures.
 It is, thus, essential to have a uniform layout relevant across the departments.